OpenLMIS/openlmis-template-service/ERROR_HANDLING.md

 6. A Handler should never be taking one of our exception types, and returning a HTTP 500 level status.
 This class is reserved specifically to indicate that a programming error has occurred.
 Reserving this directly allows for easier searching of the logs for program-crashing type of errors.
+7. logging and debug setting (api) - add to example give an id in 404 for example - ie significant to context.
+Logging in UTC (check this is true - how logback setting can be made).

 #### Example